June Is Men’s Health Month

 This is the big one.
 Most men only go to their doctor when something hurts or doesn’t feel right.
 But too often, there are symptoms of a condition or disease that aren’t apparent on a daily basis until it’s too late.
 That’s why it’s extremely important to get an annual exam that includes checking your blood pressure, and getting full blood and urine analyses.
 That will help you and your doctor catch, and treat, potentially dangerous conditions before they become serious.

 Want more ideas to help you garden safely?
-Schedule an appointment with one of our medical professionals to get some personalized recommendations for the best ways to avoid injury while making your garden beautiful.
+Schedule an appointment with one of our pain management locations to get some personalized recommendations for the best ways to avoid injury while making your garden beautiful.